simonesilvestroni/m2m-website/_pages/about.md

 featimage-width: 780
 featimage-height: 455
 ---
-I try to listen to people and be open to new ideas.
-Disagreeing with a society that's oblivious of its unsustainability, I wrote a personal [manifesto of some of the principles I live by](/personal-manifesto/).

-Started at 16 as a bassist, and later exploring design and programming jobs as a source of income, I made a career out of _each passion of mine_.
-Being able to competently juggle between different disciplines creates a constant flow of curiosity, and a desire for improvement.
+Started at 16 as a bassist, I learned the craft of audio engineering as a studio assistant during the 1990s.
+After moving to the big city, I've explored design and programming jobs as a source of income, and was eventually hired as a [sound designer](/blog/tag/sound-design/) for video games, to me the ultimate audio-visual narrative medium.
+Having managed to make a career out of _each passion of mine_ means being able to competently juggle between different disciplines, which creates a constant flow of curiosity, and a desire for improvement.
 My main focus is **sound design**.

 <aside>
   {% for endorsement in site.endorsements limit:1 %}